 The Neurogenesis Protocol :

-Blueberries, Omega 3, Matcha/green tea, Curcumin, quercetin from red onion, vitamin E from avocado, grapeseed extract, ginseng root, ginkgo leaf, goji berries, rhodiola root and lotus root.
+Blueberries, Omega 3, Matcha/green tea, Curcumin, quercetin from red onion and nettle leaf, vitamin E from avocado, grapeseed extract, ginseng root, ginkgo leaf, goji berries, rhodiola root and lotus root.